Same-sex marriage in the United Kingdom: England and Wales

+Background and consultation

 On 17 September 2011, at the Liberal Democrat Federal Conference, Lynne Featherstone announced that Her Majesty's Government would launch a consultation in March 2012 on how to implement equal civil marriage for same-sex couples with the intention of any legislative changes being made by the next general election.
 The Prime Minister's Office let it be known that David Cameron had personally intervened in favour of legalising same-sex unions, and on 5 October 2011 the Conservative Party Conference applauded Cameron's support for same-sex marriage in his Leader's Speech.

 On 12 March 2012, the Government of the United Kingdom launched the public consultation on equal civil marriage in England and Wales.
 The government proposals were: